By Kevin and Kay Marie Brennfleck

-These mistakes fall into two categories: (1) unproductive methods of finding church job openings, and (2) ineffective interviewing skills.
-On average, people change jobs eight to ten times (or more!) in their lifetime, so it makes sense to learn how to use the very best job search strategies that can substantially reduce the time it takes you to find your new church or ministry job.
+There are two big mistakes that job seekers make when trying to obtain church jobs or ministry openings: (1) unproductive methods for finding church jobs, and (2) ineffective interviewing skills.
+On average, people change jobs eight to ten times (or more!) in their lifetime, so it makes sense to learn and use the very best job search strategies that can cut your job search in half.
 In this article, we will explore how you can avoid using unproductive job search methods and instead plan your job search around using the best strategies in finding the right church jobs.

 The Two Job Markets for Church and Ministry Jobs